sourcegraph/about/content/terms/privacy.md

 When you interact with our Services, we collect information that could be used to identify you (**“Personal Information”**).
 Examples include a username and password, an email address, a name, and an IP address.

 Some of the information we collect is stored in a manner that cannot be linked back to you (**“Non-Personal Information”**).
 Non-Personal Information includes aggregated, non-personally identifying information that does not identify a user or cannot otherwise be reasonably linked or connected with them.
-We may use such aggregated, non-personally identifying information to improve our Services.

 ### Information you provide to us directly

-When you register for a Sourcegraph account, participate in forums, comment on blog posts, submit a feedback survey, interact with the chat bot on our Website, or correspond with us, we may collect account information (username, password, email), profile information (display name, avatar URL), Content you post, add, receive, or share on our hosted services, and any payment information.
+When you register for a Sourcegraph account, participate in forums, comment on blog posts, submit a feedback survey, interact with the chat bot on our website, or correspond with us, we may collect account information (username, password, email), profile information (display name, avatar URL), Content you post, add, receive, or share on our hosted services, and any payment information.
 We do not process or store your payment information, but our third-party payment processor does.

 ### Information we receive from third parties